Guterfps/CHIP-8-Emulator/README.md

 ### Web Version

-A web version of the emulator is available at: [https://guterfps.github.io/CHIP-8-Emulator/]
+A web version of the emulator is available [here](https://guterfps.github.io/CHIP-8-Emulator/).

 ### Prerequisites